xulion/scope4code/README.md

     * Cscope: Find functions calling this function.
     * Cscope: Find this text string.
 * Configuration:
     * Configuration for this extension not moved to vscode settings. cscope_conf.json is no longer supported since version 0.2.0.
+By default the extension is enabled and it will parse all code in current workspace.
+Configuration can be changed via vscode's setting menu, pls see [here](https://code.visualstudio.com/docs/getstarted/settings) for how to manage setting.<br>
+     *Important Note: Most of the setting shall be configured under workspace setting so it only applies to current project.
+If the settings is added to user setting then all projects will be impacted!!!*
     * Below settings are supported:
         * enableScope - This can be used to disable this extension for a workspace (or globally depends on which setting is updated).
         * executablePath - Path (absolute) where cscope executable resides.